 This four-week elective is designed to introduce 4th year medical students to the use of point-of-care (POC) ultrasound in the emergency department.
 Students will receive hands-on training as well as a variety of didactics to learn the basics of emergency ultrasound.
-Students will be given required readings and attend lectures to help develop background knowledge of each of the main areas of emergency ultrasound, which include: Physics/Instrumentation, Biliary, Renal, Aorta, EFAST (Extended Focused Assessment with Sonography for Trauma), Cardiac, Transabdominal Pelvic, Deep Venous Thrombosis, Skin/Soft Tissue/Musculoskeletal, Procedural.
+Students will be given required readings and attend lectures to help develop background knowledge of each of the main areas of emergency ultrasound, which include Physics/Instrumentation, Biliary, Renal, Aorta, EFAST (Extended Focused Assessment with Sonography for Trauma), Cardiac, Transabdominal Pelvic, Deep Venous Thrombosis, Skin/Soft Tissue/Musculoskeletal, Procedural.
 Further, they will be given the opportunity to practice and develop their skills by scanning patients in the emergency department with the ultrasound faculty and independently on designated scanning shifts.
 Images and videos will be saved electronically for review at the weekly image review sessions.

-Orientation session and pretest
+- Orientation session

-Individual 3 hour hands-on scanning sessions with the ultrasound faculty
+- Individual 3-hour hands-on scanning sessions with the ultrasound faculty

-Ten 4 hour scheduled scanning shifts
+- Ten 4-hour scheduled scanning shifts

-Participation in weekly image review sessions of departmental EUS scans.
+- Participation in weekly image review sessions of departmental EUS scans

-Review their minimum of 100 documented ultrasound scans for the rotation with ultrasound faculty and respond to feedback
+- Review their minimum of 150 documented ultrasound scans for the rotation with ultrasound faculty and respond to feedback

-Final case-based EUS presentation to be given at the final weekly image review session of the student’s rotation
+- Final case based EUS presentation to be given at the final weekly image review session of the student’s rotation

-Post-rotation ultrasound review test
+- Post-rotation ultrasound review test